 The term 'oleic' actually means "derived from olives" as olive oil contains more than 70% monounsaturated fats.

 As you're probably aware of olive oil has been aggressively marketed as a definite health food and panacea for heart disease...

-While replacing saturated fat with monounsaturated fat might lower cholesterol levels, it does not prevent coronary artery atherosclerosis (buildup of plaque in arteries).
+While replacing saturated fat with monounsaturated fat might lower cholesterol levels - it does not prevent coronary artery atherosclerosis, or in plain English buildup of plaque in the arteries.

-In one study monkeys were put on a baseline diet rich in cholesterol and then divided into a group eating saturated fats, monounsaturated fats or polyunsaturated fat for 5 years.
+In a famous study monkeys were put on a baseline diet rich in cholesterol and then divided into three different groups eating either saturated fats, monounsaturated fats or polyunsaturated fat.

-The group fed monounsaturated fat did see a decrease in cholesterol levels, but developed the same amount of artery plaque buildup as those fed saturated fat (monkeys fed polyunsaturated fat saw the biggest drop in cholesterol and atherosclerosis).
+After 5 years had gone by, the group fed monounsaturated fat did see a decrease in cholesterol levels, but had developed the same amount of artery plaque buildup as those fed saturated fat.

-Monounsaturated fats should be consumed in the form of whole plants food and not by gulping down high-oleic oils.
+Monounsaturated fats are best consumed in the form of whole plants food, and not by gulping down heart-healthy refined oils.

-As the monkey study suggested, if you need something to replace saturated fat with your best bet is polyunsaturated fatty acids (PUFAs):
+As the monkey study I cited above suggested, if you need something to replace saturated fat with your best bet is polyunsaturated fatty acids (PUFAs):